Sam Laubscher, Principal

 Max is married to Carol, has two adult children, and six grandchildren.

-Katie's main areas of practice are residential and rural conveyancing, and some commercial work.
+Katie's main area of practice are property law, and commercial law.

-Katie and Wess live on a farm near Piopio, with their 8 dogs.
-Katie enjoys running, yoga and spending time on the farm.
+Katie, Wess and their son Braxton live on a farm near Piopio.
+Katie enjoys running, yoga and spending time on the farm with her family.

 From Left to Right